Target Corporation (TGT) CEO Brian Cornell on Q1 2020 Results - Earnings Call Transcript

 Given our unique assortment and comprehensive suite of fulfillment options, we could see firsthand as our guests’ mindset rapidly evolved during the first quarter.
 While it already feels like years ago, during the first three weeks of February, we experienced a relatively normal mix of sales across merchandising assortment and a typical mix of sales between our stores and digital channels.
 Towards the end of February, we saw an acceleration in traffic and sales, particularly in our stores.

-However, we continue to see a lot of cross-shopping into more discretionary categories when the guests made trips to stock up on food and essential.
-Around the middle of March, the mix of guests’ purchases became much more narrowly focused on food, beverages and household essentials, and we began seeing much softer trends in discretionary categories, most notably, in apparel.
+However, we continue to see a lot of cross-shopping into more discretionary categories when the guests made trips to stock up on food and essentials.
+Around the middle of March, the mix of guests’ purchases became much more narrowly focused on food, beverages, and household essentials, and we began seeing much softer trends in discretionary categories, most notably, in apparel.

-In addition, as shelter in place rules were adopted across the country, guests began to pullback on store trips, and we saw a dramatic surge in digital traffic and sales.
+In addition, as shelter in place rules were adopted across the country, guests began to pull back on store trips, and we saw a dramatic surge in digital traffic and sales.
 We also began seeing higher demand for products oriented around staying at home, including home office products, video games, puzzles and board games, along with the housewares and kitchenware in our home assortment.

-And finally, around the middle of April, we experienced a rapid increase in traffic and sales in our stores and a broad surge in sales and more discretionary categories, including apparel, which persisted throughout the end of the month.
+And finally, around the middle of April, we experienced a rapid increase in traffic and sales in our stores, and a broad surge in sales of more discretionary categories including apparel, which persisted throughout the end of the month.
 The surge in stores occurred while our digital growth continued at unprecedented rates of 200% to 300% above last year.

 As a result, over the last couple of weeks of April, we saw some of the strongest comparable sales growth we’ve experienced in our history.
-When you put all these chapters together and look at the first quarter in total, our comparable sales grew nearly 11% with a wide range of performance across categories, as guests changed their shopping pattern in response to the crisis.
+When you put all these chapters together and look at the first quarter in total, our comparable sales grew nearly 11% with a wide range of performance across categories as guests changed their shopping pattern in response to the crisis.

 Among our five core merchandising categories, we saw the strongest performance in Hardlines, which grew comparable sales by well over 20%.
 Growth was particularly strong in electronics, where comps grew more than 45%, reflecting high demand for video games and home office items.

-Essentials and Beauty saw high-teen comp growth, while comps in Food and Beverage grew by more than 20%, as guests trust the Target for both their stock up trips and their everyday needs.
+Essentials and Beauty saw high-teen comp growth, while comps in Food and Beverage grew by more than 20%, as guests trusted Target for both their stock-up trips and their everyday needs.

-In home, we saw high single-digit comp growth, led by kitchen, which saw comp growth in excess of 25%.
+In home, we saw high-single-digit comp growth led by kitchen, which saw comp growth in excess of 25%.
 And in apparel, first quarter comparable sales declined about 20% reflecting soft sales in late March into early April, followed by a resumption of growth in the last two weeks of April.

 As we evaluate these category trends relative to overall U.S. retail and on a category-by-category basis, we are seeing unprecedented share gains across every measure.
 Clearly, in portions of our business, share statistics reflect the fact that non-essential retailers across the country have remained largely closed.
 And even though we compete with them, we sincerely look forward to the day when our retail colleagues can reopen.

 After all, a healthy retail sector is critical to the overall health of the U.S. economy, and, of course, employees of our competitors often shop at Target, too.
-More fundamentally, we believe recent share numbers reflect the trust that our guests have placed in our stores, our digital capabilities, our team and our brand.
+More fundamentally, we believe recent share numbers reflect the trust that our guests’ have placed in our stores, our digital capabilities, our team, and our brand.

-In particular, as our teams have risen to meet our guests’ needs and deliver friendly, reliable service during this unprecedented time, we believe that our guests level of trust has only become deeper throughout this crisis.
+In particular, as our teams have risen to meet our guests’ needs and deliver friendly, reliable service during this unprecedented time, we believe that our guests’ level of trust has only become deeper throughout this crisis.

 From a channel perspective, first quarter store sales grew about 1%, while digital comp sales increased by 141%.
 Of course, these quarterly numbers mask how quickly trends changed within the quarter.